2021 Kentucky Derby Winner Medina Spirit Tests Positive For Banned Substance, Bob Baffert Announces

 The Action Network’s Darren Rovell confirmed bettors who had Medina Spirit will keep their winnings and can still cash their outstanding tickets if they haven’t already.

 Baffert has a record seven Kentucky Derby wins, seven Preakness Stakes victories and three Belmont Stakes wins in his career.
-The connections of Medina Spirit, who went off at 12-1 odds after finishing a distant second in the Santa Anita Derby, was set to receiver $1.86 million of the purse.
+The connections of Medina Spirit, who went off at 12-1 odds after finishing a distant second in the Santa Anita Derby, was set to receive $1.86 million of the purse.

 With lawyer Craig Robertson in tow, Baffert delivered the news after rumors hit social media late Saturday night about the horse’s failed test.
 Baffert was adamant in denying any wrongdoing when asked about Medina Spirit and the test coming back positive for the banned drug.
 “I don’t know what’s going on, but there’s something that is not right,” Baffert told reporters.